xwl42/tp/docs/UserGuide.md

 ### Assigning Assessment Score: `grade`

-Assigns the score for a specific assessment of an existing student in the address book.
+Assigns the score for a specific assessment of an existing student in LambdaLab.

 Format: `grade INDEX en/EXAMNAME sc/SCORE`

 #### Description
-- Edits the student at the specified INDEX.
+- Edits the student at the specified `INDEX`.
 The index refers to the index number shown in the displayed student list.
 The index **must be a positive integer** 1, 2, 3, …​
 - `EXAMNAME` specifies the name of the assessment.
 - `SCORE` specifies the score to assign for that assessment.
   It **must be between 0 and the assessment’s maximum achievable score (inclusive)**.